mjt-books/python-book/chapters/chapter-19.md

 )
 ```

 The important part is the *discipline*: use the same event names and keys across runs so you can compare them later.
+This pattern is **cluster-friendly** because it stays text-based and works with most log aggregation systems.

 ### 3. Add context: run IDs, ranks, and hardware info